01-edu/public/subjects/git/README.md

 - Show the history of the working directory.
 - Show One-Line History for a condensed view showing only commit hashes and messages.
 - **Controlled Entries**:
   - You need to customize the log output by specifying the number of entries or a time range.
-Customize it to display the last `2 entries`, to view `commits made within the last 5 minutes` or to see `commits made in the last 5 minutes until now`.
+Customize it to display the last `2 entries` and to view the `commits made within the last 5 minutes`.
 - **Personalized Format**:
   - Show logs in a personalized format, including the commit hash, date, message, branch information, and author name, resembling `* e4e3645 2023-06-10 | Added a comment (HEAD -> main) [John Doe]`

 #### Check it out

 - **Restore First Snapshot**:
-  - Revert the working tree to its initial state, as captured in the first snapshot, and then print the content of the `hello.rb` file.
+  - Revert the working tree to its initial state, as captured in the first snapshot, and then print the content of the `hello.sh` file.
 - **Restore Second Recent Snapshot**:
-  - Revert the working tree to the second most recent snapshot and print the content of the `hello.rb` file.
+  - Revert the working tree to the second most recent snapshot and print the content of the `hello.sh` file.
 - **Return to Latest Version**:
-  - Ensure that the working directory reflects the latest version of the `hello.rb` file present in the main branch, without referring to specific commit hashes.
+  - Ensure that the working directory reflects the latest version of the `hello.sh` file present in the main branch, without referring to specific commit hashes.

 #### TAG me